krvarma/SparkServer_Extension/README.md

     .
     Spark.publish("cmds/sendapn", args);

-To use this, place the InternalCommands.js file in the folder `spark-server\js\node_modules\spark-protocol\clients` and insert the above code and paste it before line no. 1026 of the *SparkCore.js* file and publish above events from Spark Core.
+To use this, place the InternalCommands.js file in the folder `spark-server\js\node_modules\spark-protocol\clients` and copy the above code and paste it before line no. 1026 of the *SparkCore.js* file and publish above events from Spark Core.

 Hope this will be useful for someone looking for the same.